 -

-Pulsing light – In standby or topping off the battery.
+Pulsing light: standby mode or topping off the battery

 -